searchdiscovery/client-jnj-ga4-dl-spec/events/scroll_milestone.md

-# Scroll
+# Scroll Milestone

 Fire when a user scrolls past a certain scroll depth.
-The built-in event fires automatically on 90% scroll depth, but customizing will allow for more control of triggering logic for user scroll engagement.
+The built-in `scroll` event can be set up to automatically on 90% scroll depth, but this event will allow for more milestones to be recorded.

 ## Javascript Code